Jayashree-D/docs/designs/multihost-physical-led.md

 ## Impacts

-These changes are under phosphor-led-sysfs design and this diplays all the physical LED dbus path under single systemd service instead of multiple services.
-This will not impact the single host physical LED design.
+These changes are under phosphor-led-sysfs design and this displays all the physical LED dbus path under single systemd service instead of multiple services.

+**Note**
+This will not impact the single host physical LED design, since this only combines the LEDs dbus path under single service.

 ## Testing

-The proposed design can be tested in both single and multiple hosts platform.
+The proposed design will be tested in both single and multiple hosts platform.